hydephp/develop/docs/advanced-features/hyde-pages.md

 This class is especially useful for one-off custom pages.
 But if your usage grows, or if you want to utilize Hyde autodiscovery, you may benefit from creating a custom page class instead, as that will give you full control.

+#### Discovery

+Since the InMemoryPages are not present in the filesystem, they cannot be found by the auto-discovery process, thus it's up to the developer to manually register them.
+If you are developing for your own project, you can do this in the `boot` method of a service provider, such as the `AppServiceProvider` which is already present in your `app/` directory.

+If you are developing a package, you may instead want to register the page in your package extension class, within the page collection callback.
+In either case, if you want your page to be able to be fully processed by Hyde, you need to make sure you register it before the full application is booted so that routes can be generated.

+_To see how to register the page, see the examples below, first we must look at how to actually create the page._